Maikashan/Advent-of-Code/README.md

 # Advent-of-Code

+I am using the advent of code to learn and deepen my understanding of various languages.
-Trying to learn new langages, so my code definitely won't be as clean as it might be.
+Because of that, my code will not be as clean as it might be.

 ## 2023 : Fortran